softwaresaved/international-survey/analysis/introduction.md

 **South Africa**|Physics and astronomy (29%)|CS (12%)|Mathematics (10%)

 However, if we take a closer look at the results, it is possible to see a more interdisciplanry perspective in their work.
-In the following [notebook](https://github.com/softwaresaved/survey_additional_analysis/blob/master/interdisciplinary_aspects_of_research_software_engineers_in_uk.ipynb) data about United Kingdom are analysed and it appears that up to 63% of UK participants are working in more than one disciplines.
+In the following [notebook](https://github.com/softwaresaved/survey_additional_analysis/blob/master/interdisciplinary_aspects_of_research_software_engineers_in_uk.ipynb) data about United Kingdom is analysed.
+It appears that up to 63% of UK participants are working in more than one discipline.

-Among other results that are shared accross countries we can talk about the reasons why RSEs chose their job.
-It is clear that their interest in research is the main motivation to become an RSE and it is a position they wanted to have and they are happy with.
-However, even if it seems that they are really enjoying their job, they do not see much possibility of progression or promotion with their current job.
-This is a problem already highlighted in 2016 in United Kingdom and the situation does not seem to change in 2017.
+Among other results that are shared accross countries, we can talk about the reasons why RSEs chose their job.
+It is clear that interest in research is the main motivation to become an RSE—it is a position they wanted to have and are happy with.
+However, even if it seems that they are enjoying their job, they do not see much possibility of progression or promotion with their current job.
+This is a problem already highlighted in 2016 in United Kingdom and the situation did not change in 2017.

 We also investigated their publications, both in traditional academic fashion and more on software practices.
 They are still showing a major contribution to paper publication through software development but they are not always cited in the paper.

 **Country**|**Software used for publication**|**Cited in the paper** :-----:|:-----:|:-----: